mlesniew/rolek/README.md

 Groups can reference other groups as long as there are no circular dependencies.

+#### Home Assistant Integration

+Rolek now supports automatic Home Assistant integration via MQTT.
+It's enabled automatically when MQTT is confitured in `data/network.json`.
+Home Assistant should automatically detect all defined shutters and groups.

+#### Syslog Support

+By default, logs are printed over serial at 115200 baud.
+However, for convenience, logs can also be sent to a syslog server.
+This is implemented using the [PicoSyslog library](https://github.com/mlesniew/PicoSyslog) and can be enabled by configuring the syslog server’s IP/hostname in `data/network.json`.

+The easiest way to run a compatible syslog server is using this Docker image: [mlesniew/syslog](https://hub.docker.com/r/mlesniew/syslog).

 #### Extra configuration

 Additional settings can be defined in `data/network.json`: